RolfKoenders/Worldbar/README.md

 # Worldbar
-A simple plugin that can show a bossBar with the name of the world the player is in.
+A quickly thrown together plugin that can show a bossBar with the name of the world the player is in.

+## Motivation
+The motivation for this plugin was that we have multiple worlds on our server (SMP) and some of those worlds reset daily.
+Some players arent always aware in which world they are, hence the creation of this plugin.

 ## Configurations
 ```yaml